gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 https://www.gatsbyjs.com/docs/actions/#createTypes
 ```

-If you don't see any warnings - you are safe to upgrade to v3.
+If you don't see any warnings, you are safe to upgrade to v3.

-If this warning is displayed for a type defined by some plugin - open an issue in the plugin repo
+If this warning is displayed for a type defined by some plugin, open an issue in the plugin repo
 with a suggestion to upgrade (and a link to this guide).

-You can still fix those warnings temporarily in your site's `gatsby-node.js` until it is fixed in the plugin.
+You can still fix those warnings temporarily in your site's `gatsby-node.js` file until it is fixed in the plugin.

 Related docs: